Well Water Water Testing

 - Total dissolved solids

-If you live near gas stations, industry, agricultural areas or a major highway you would also want to test for organic compounds, heavy metals, pesticides and herbicides as well.
+If you live near gas stations, industry, agricultural areas, or a major highway, you would also want to test for organic compounds, heavy metals, pesticides, and herbicides.

 If you are experiencing stains or sediment, a general mineral analysis will tell you what is causing the problem.
-If the water has a funny taste or odor a general mineral analysis with bacteria will usually tell you what is causing the problem.
+If the water has a funny taste or odor, a general mineral analysis of bacteria will usually tell you what is causing the problem.

-These tests show if the water will be corrosive to pipes, or form mineral scale in your pipes, and the levels of minerals and salts.
-If you are having problems with color in the water or brown staining additional tests for tannin is recommended.
+These tests show if the water will corrode pipes or form mineral scale and the levels of minerals and salts.
+If you are having problems with water color or brown staining, additional tests for tannin are recommended.

 Coliform Bacteria